Paul T. Goldman

-Paul T. Goldman is an American true crime documentary miniseries directed by Jason Woliner.
+Paul T. Goldman is an American true crime documentary television miniseries directed by Jason Woliner.
 The show revolves around Paul Finkelman, a man who uncovers fraud and deception caused by his ex-wife.
-According to Vulture, the show "an inscrutable blend of true crime and true-crime satire, documentary storytelling, and dramatized reenactments" of Finkelman's life."
+According to Vulture, the show is "an inscrutable blend of true crime and true-crime satire, documentary storytelling, and dramatized reenactments" of Finkelman's life."
 It premiered on January 1, 2023 on Peacock.